dterei/gotsc/README.md

 rdtsc
 ```

+The kernel developer of the older `lfence` both sides approach appears to
+object to this optimization as 'unsafe' due to being a barrier in only one
+direction.
+The 'modern' thinking appears to be that while this is technically
+true, a microprocessor would never take advantage of this reordering---there is
+no performance reason to do so.

 The Akaros project [investigated][arakos] a number of alternative approaches
 (including all the above issues).
 Eventually taking the modern Linux approach
 and suggesting the following: